 “Check it out!”
 I whisper, elbowing Laura in the ribs.
 “Over there, at two o’clock.”
 I point surreptitiously.
 “See that kid sputtering?
 He just lost his balance.
 I think the guards are going in.”
 Then, moments later: “Did you see that?
 Good gravy, that poor fellow really got dumped!”
 Then, on the heels of this: “Hey, the guards are taking the rowboat out!
 Someone must have really drifted.
 Can you see who it is?”

 In the beginning, Laura shared my enthrallment.
 But now she’s lost interest.
 Worse, she’s engrossed in a novel.
 At times, I must entertain myself.

 One afternoon, I decide to take a walk down the beach.

 Having hiked a good distance, I feel entitled to a dip.
-Laura, napping back at our towels, is big into the buddy system; she will not approve.
+Laura is big into the buddy system; she would not approve.
 But the sun is hot, insistent.
-Sweat keeps pooling in my belly button, and then trickles down to my crotch.
+Sweat is pooling in my belly button, trickling down to my crotch.
 The water is cool on my ankles; the surf beckons.
 And (I look, just to be sure) the lifeguard stand is right behind me.